AlvinZhuyx/CoopFlow/README.md

 Also, if you want to train the model in CoopFlow(pre) setting.
 You can download the pretrained flow model in "[this link](https://drive.google.com/drive/folders/1NY5NA7wIguuGEnH4jo-vQ4f4fxFyC-58?usp=sharing)" to flow_ckpt folder (e.g. './flow_ckpt/cifar10.pth.tar').

-## Exp3: Other testing experiments
+## Exp 3: Other testing experiments
 **Image reconstruction**

 To reproduce the image reconstruction results on cifar10 with pre-trained CoopFlow model in section 5.3.
 Please first download the checkpoint to folder ckpt ('ckpt/cifar10.pth.tar'), then run the following command